Jasper Tan v People,

 èAgain, the "objective test" requires that the prosecution paint a clear picture of how the initial contact between the buyer and the pusher was made.
 It is not enough to show that there was an exchange of money and illegal drugs.
 The details that led to such exchange must be clearly and adequately accounted for.
 Failing in which will certainly cast a doubt on the veracity of the whole buy-bust operation.
 On this note alone, the guilt of Jasper as to illegal sale of dangerous drugs is already doubtful.
 Nonetheless, the lapses that the buy-bust team committed in this case are worth mentioning.

-took place between the poseur-buyer and Jasper was presented.
-The
+which took place between the poseur-buyer and Jasper

-along with the size of the subject of this transaction.
+of the transaction along with the size of the subject

 àWe find it doubtful that P02 Jose was able to reasonably ascertain what was said, if any, between Jasper and the poseur-buyer, and what was handed by Jasper, if any, to the poseur-buyer.
 In several cases, this Court took into account the distance of the officers from the location where the transaction occurred in acquitting the accused.
 In People v.
 Delina, the police officers were about 8 to 10 meters away.
 Likewise, in People v.
 Conlu, the police officers were approximately 10 meters away.
 The Court found that police officer was "merely an observer" when he testified that he was more or less 7 meters away, in People v.
 Casacop.
 In these cases, we found that the police officers had no personal knowledge of the transaction, their testimonies were insufficient, and the non-presentation of the poseur-buyer proved fatal.